 I’ve crammed these bits into one segment because they’re such small and minor features to consider.

 While a nice feature in mundane circumstances, you’ll likely have little need for using a touchscreen if the SHTF.
-Consider this a bonus feature and not a main selling point.
+Consider this a bonus feature and not the main selling point.

 Great feature in the right scenario.

-While useful in some scenarios (handling fish or reaching into water for example), waterproof gloves are not something you need to have in your bugout bag.
+While useful in some scenarios (handling fish or reaching into water, for example), waterproof gloves are not necessary for your bugout bag.

 Insulated?
-Likewise the ability of your gloves to keep your hands warm is a situational function.
-For cold-weather environments sure, but the more you’re working the less you’ll need that extra layer of insulation.
+Likewise, the ability of your gloves to keep your hands warm is a situational function.
+For cold-weather environments, sure, but the more you work, the less you’ll need that extra layer of insulation.